TomWhitwell/8mu_Public/8mu-editor-mk2/README.md

 There are a number of stores exported that are used throughout the application:

 - `configuration` describes the current Configuration being shown in Viewing mode.
-- `controllerMightNeedFactoryReset` represents if the current 16n isn't quite configured right.
 - `editConfiguration` is the current configuration being _edited_ in Editing mode.
 - `editMode` is a boolean representing if the editor is in Editing mode or not.
 - `midiInputs` and `midiOutputs` describes the currently connected MIDI input/output ports.
-- `selectedMidiInput` and `selectedMidiOutput` represent the actual port that's used to talk to a 16n.
+- `selectedMidiInput` and `selectedMidiOutput` represent the actual port that's used to talk to a 8mu.
 - `webMidiEnabled` is a boolean representing if the current browser supports WebMidi.

 ## Icons